-Section Element Description Mode Mode Select the CoE object used for the actual position.
-Open Loop with No Encoder Feedback: This option should be selected when there is no position feedback device for the stepper motor.
-In this mode: The command position increments sent to the stepper drive are accumulated in an internal counter and returned to the controller as the actual position.
-The PLCopen and Pipe Network axis motion function blocks (e.g., MC_ReadActPos, MLAxisReadActPos) return actual position, which is the stepper drive's internal counter.
-The controller commands position without considering position feedback.
-There is no assurance that the motor will get to its destination.
+Section Element Description Mode Mode Select the CoE object used for the actual position. • Open Loop with No Encoder Feedback: This option should be selected when there is no position feedback device for the stepper motor.
+In this mode: • The command position increments sent to the stepper drive are accumulated in an internal counter and returned to the controller as the actual position. • The PLCopen and Pipe Network axis motion function blocks (e.g., MC_ReadActPos, MLAxisReadActPos) return actual position, which is the stepper drive's internal counter. • The controller commands position without considering position feedback. • There is no assurance that the motor will get to its destination.
 Open Loop with Encoder Feedback: In this mode: The command position increments sent to the stepper drive are accumulated in an internal counter.
-The command position increments sent to the stepper drive are accumulated in an internal counter.
-The encoder feedback.
-In this mode: The command position increments sent to the stepper drive are accumulated in an internal counter.
-The encoder feedback is returned to the controller as the actual position, which is the encoder feedback counter.
+The encoder feedback is returned to the controller as the actual position.
 The PLCopen and Pipe Network axis motion function blocks (e.g., MC_ReadActPos, MLAxisReadActPos) return actual position, which is the encoder feedback counter.
 The controller commands position without considering position feedback.
 There is no assurance that the motor will get to its destination because there is no ability to self-correct.
-Configure via COE Init-Commands: This mode usuand position listed in this table do not apply.
-Stepper motor configurations in this mode: The "Drive" (→ p.
-197) and "Motor" (→ p.
-198) configurations listed in this table do not apply.
-Stepper motor configuration parameters (e.g., Features, Control

-Section Element Description Drive Input Voltage (VDC) Specify the input supply voltage.
-The range is: • SM-L15 = 24 VDC (-15%/+20%) • SM-L50 = 8 - 50 VDC Reverse Motor Polarity Select True or False from the drop-down menu to reverse the motor direction.
-Speed Range Select the maximum output full-step frequency from the drop- down list.
+Configure via CoE Init-Commands: This mode allows for custom drive/motor configurations.
+In this mode: The "Drive" (→ p.
+196) and "Motor" (→ p.
+197) configurations listed in this table do not apply.
+Stepper motor configuration parameters (e.g., Features, Controller, Motor, Encoder, etc.) must be configured manually in the "CoE Init Commands tab" (→ p.
+378).
+NOTE When a custom configuration is required by your application, contact Kollmorgen Customer Support at support@kollmorgen.com.
+Drive Input Voltage (VDC) Specify the input supply voltage.
+The range is: SM-L15 = 24 VDC (-15%/+20%) SM-L50 = 8 - 50 VDC Reverse Motor Polarity Select True or False from the drop-down menu to reverse the motor direction.
+Speed Range Select the maximum output full-step frequency from the drop-down list.
 Kp (current control) Specify the proportional gain factor for current control.
 Ki (current control) Specify the integral gain factor for current control.
-Fan Cartridge Present Set this to True if a AKT2G-AC-FAN-001 fan cartridge is installed.
-Having a fan present allows you to set the "Rated Current / Phase (Amps)" (\rightarrow p.
-198) to a higher value.
+Fan Cartridge Present Set this to True if a AKT2G-IO-AC-FAN-001 fan cartridge is installed.
+Having a fan present allows you to set the "Rated Current / Phase (Amps)" (→ p.
+197) to a higher value.